oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 <div style="page-break-after: always;"></div>

 ##Powering On and Off / Charging the Battery

+If you want to use the devie with USB power, just plug a USB cabel in from virtually any USB charger (it consumes a max of 200 mA, so any 5V charger will do).

+If you run it from battery power, slide the sliding switch to the ON position.

 When the device is off but with the battery connected (sliding power switch is on), it is in deep sleep in reality: almost all functions of the microcontroller are turned off, and power consumption is minimal (less than 5% of normal operation).

 To turn the device on from deep sleep, just press the RED (Power/Vol/Scroll) button momentarily.
 You will see a start screen for a couple of seconds.
 The only interesting bit of the start screen is at its very bottom: you will see an indication of how much battery power is still left.
 If this goes way towards empty, you should connect your device to a USB power source.
 (The battery will be drained even if you never turn the device on - although this is rather minimal in its deep sleep status, a full battery will be empty after a couple of days.
 Therrefore, if you intend not to use the Morserino for a longer period of time, disconnect the battery from the device using the slider switch at the back...)

 If the battery voltage is dangerously low when you attempt to turn it on, an empty battery symbol will show on the scren and the device will refuse to boot up. if you see this symbol, you should begin charging your battery as soon as possible.

+To disconnect the device from the battery (turning it off, unless you are USB powered), slide the sliding switch to the OFF position.

-To turn the device off (i.e. sending it into deep sleep), you have two options:
+To put the device into deep sleep, you have two options:

 * In the main menu, select the option "Go To Sleep"
 * Do nothing.
 After 5 minutes of screen inactivity (7.5 minutes when in a transceiver mode) the device will power itself off and go into deep sleep.

-To charge the battery, connect it with a USB cable to a reliable USB 5V power source, like your computer, or a USB charger like your phone charger.
-Make sure the hardware switch of the device is **on** - if you disconnect the battery through the switch, the battery cannot be charged.
-When charging, the orange LED on the ESP32 module is lit brightly.
+**To charge the battery**, connect it with a USB cable to a reliable USB 5V power source, like your computer, or a USB charger like your phone charger.

+**Make sure the hardware switch of the device is *ON* while charging - if you disconnect the battery through the switch, the battery cannot be charged.** When charging, the orange LED on the ESP32 module is lit brightly.
 When the battery is disconnected, this LED will not be lit brightly, but rather be blinking nervously or half lit.

 Once the battery has been fully charged, the orange LED will not be lit anymore.

 You can of course always use the device when it is powered by USB, if the battery is charging or not.

+**To prevent deep discharging of the LiPo battery, always turn the Morserino-32 off via the main slide switch.
+Do not leave it in 'sleep mode' for long periods of time** (up  to a day or maybe two is ok, if it was well charged; a fully charged 600 mAh battery will be discharged to the level of about 3.2 V within 3 to 4 days during deep sleep).

+The Heltec module has electronics on board for charging the battery, and it it prevents overcharging quite well.
+But it has no prevention of deep discharge! **Deep discharge leads to diminished battery capacity and eventually early death of the battery!**

 ##Using the Rotary Encoder, its BLACK Button, and the RED Power/Vol/Scroll Button